Container Transform in Jetpack Compose

 This composable is a bit larger, but there isn’t much to it, let’s have a look at the different elements:

-4. We use a Column to stack the different sections vertically.
+to stack the different sections vertically. - We use an

 And that’s pretty much it for all the pieces of the demo app we need to showcase the container transform.